AdobeDocs/experience-manager-cloud-service.en/help/edge/overview.md

 # Edge Delivery Services Introduction {#introduction-edge}

+>[!NOTE]
+>
+>This is a draft version of the page, feel free to update/modify as needed.

 With Edge Delivery, AEM delivers exceptional experiences that drive engagement and conversions.
 AEM does so by delivering fast performant experiences that are fast to author and develop.
-As such, with the help of Edge Delivery Services you can improve conversion, reduce costs and increase velocity.
-Keep in mind that Edge Delivery Services is a composable set of services that are used **in addition** to the usual [AEM authoring methods](https://experienceleague.adobe.com/docs/experience-manager-65/authoring/essentials/author.html) and do not replace the authoring workflows commonly used by customers up to this point.
+It is a composable set of services that helps create sites that are fast, helps authors to publish quickly, and gets new sites launched rapidly (SR - check with PM).
+As such, with Edge Delivery Services you can improve conversion, reduce costs and increase velocity.
+Keep in mind that Edge Delivery Services  are used **in addition** to the usual [AEM authoring methods](https://experienceleague.adobe.com/docs/experience-manager-65/authoring/essentials/author.html) and do not replace the authoring workflows commonly used by customers up to this point.

 By leveraging Edge Delivery you can: